What is it?

 - If you live in a Housing Association grants are only available on properties with Energy Performance Certificate (EPC) rating of E, F or G

-- If you live in a rented property grants are only available to rented properties with an EPC rating of A, B, C, D or E. Your landlord's permission is always required to complete the insulation grant application process
+- If you live in a rented property grants are only available to rented properties with an EPC rating of A, B, C, D or E AND landlord permission is always required to complete the insultation grant application process (the installer can help you with this)

-- Stone built properties older than 25 years are usually not eligible for insulation grants (this is because its only in the past 25 years or so that stone has been dressed on the inside of the cavity so allowing insulating material to be installed correctly)
+- Stone built properties older than 25 years are usually not eligible for insulation grants (this is because its only in the past 25 years or so that stone has been dressed on the inside of the cavity making it smooth rather than jagged which does not allow the insulating material to be installed correctly)

 - For cavity wall insulation, houses built on or after 1982 will already be insulated when built in accordance with building regulations which came out in the same year